 GTH - For Homologated cars running to manufacturers GT4 specification.

 GTA - Lower specification Cup, Challenge and one make series cars.

-2022 will be Pirelli's thirteenth season supplying GT Cup.
+2023 will be Pirelli's fourteenth season supplying GT Cup.
 The manufacturer provides a comprehensive range of slick and wet tyres for the Championship, such is the variety of machinery racing in the series.
-Tyres may be heated prior to use, and slick sets are limited to three per day, to reduce expenditure.

 The GT Cup is designed with amateur drivers in mind, to have fun honing their race craft and develop driving skills with compatible sporting racers.
 The Championship welcomes driver coaches, as professional drivers, who may enter with their amateur as part of a two-driver team.